 - highlight the case for more openness, independence, and public accountability in the system.

 This website, iiapp.org, was launched in September 2011.
-It aims to showcase research on international investment arbitration in a way that is accessible, independent, and relevant.
-It was motivated by past questions from governments, businesses, NGOs, and the media.
+It aims to showcase research projects on international investment arbitration in a way that is accessible, independent, and relevant.

 For more news click here